Don Carlos, Bukidnon: History

 Census registry for the settlers of Minduso was only located at Ramag (Manobo for ‘breakfast’), which has a fully established local government facilities and would later be known as Maramag.
 Antonio Sr.'s son, Datu ‘Mangginayun’ Antonio Sagandilan Jr. was born on March 17, 1917, at Miuvan (now Barangay Sinangguyan) and had his birth registered at Maramag.
 Antonio Jr. was drafted into the USAFFE before World War II and completed his training with the rank of corporal.
 However, he was called upon to fight on the outbreak of war, and his family did nothing about it.

 When the war ended, Antonio Jr. succeeded his father in the leadership of his tribe as a datu in 1946.
 He was first a tribal councilor, and later became a barangay captain of the whole of Minduso.
-During his time of service, Señora Remedios ‘Meding’ Fortich de Ozamis personally visited Antonio Jr. and she petitioned the name change of Miuvan (which is now Barangay Sinangguyan) to ‘Don Carlos’ in his husband's memory, Don Carlos Azcona Fortich, and as a gratitude for living in the land which the Sagandilans flourished.
+During his time of service, Señora Remedios ‘Meding’ Fortich de Ozamiz personally visited Antonio Jr. and she petitioned the name change of Miuvan (which is now Barangay Sinangguyan) to ‘Don Carlos’ in her husband's memory, Don Carlos Azcona Fortich, and as a gratitude for living in the land which the Sagandilans flourished.
 At first, the datu declined, as the flourishing enclave has significance for their patrimony.
 Eventually, under Republic Act No. 4800, Minduso and other neighboring villages and barangays were clustered to form the municipality of Don Carlos in 1966.